ScooloV/bbpedia/docs/core_rules/blood_bowl_stadia.md

 **BLOCK DICE**

 Unique to the game of Blood Bowl, block dice are used to resolve Block and Blitz actions against opposition players.
-They are six-sided dice that feature fivve unique icons (one is duplicated on two faces), each representing a different outcome (see page 57).
+They are six-sided dice that feature five unique icons (one is duplicated on two faces), each representing a different outcome (see page 57).

 **D6**